lich-uct/molpher-lib/doc/source/documentation/python/operations/classes.rst

 Tree Operation Classes
 ======================

-A set of classes that can be used to operate on an `exploration tree`.
+A set of classes that can be used to operate on an :term:`exploration tree`.

 .. toctree::